 The Carriage House

-The carriage house was once a three-bay garage before being remodeled in 1986 into a 440-square-foot space used for smaller events and meetings.
+Once a three-bay garage, it was remodeled in 1986 into a 440-square-foot space now used for meetings.
 Today, French doors extend the usable space to an outdoor flagstone patio.
-The second story, which once housed guests, is now home to our resident caretaker.
+The second story, which once housed guests, is now home to a Resident Ranger.

 Colorado Arts & Crafts Society